Frequently Asked Questions

 Students at the Cornell Hotel School can earn both their BS and complete the requirements for an Associate in Occupational Studies in Culinary Arts from the CIA during the course of their four-year program at Cornell.
 You will complete your CIA studies in two parts: the CIA’s Culinary Immersion Technique and Theory class and your extended CIA studies.

-The Culinary Immersion is a three week intensive, hosted at Cornell, where you will learn the culinary fundamentals necessary to succeed in your extended CIA studies.
-Students typically apply by December 1st of their sophomore year and attend this annual class at the end of the following May.
-In January or May following the Culinary Immersion, students complete their extended studies (two full semesters) on site at the CIA, working and learning daily in the finest training kitchens in the world.
+The Culinary Immersion is a three week intensive, where you will learn the culinary fundamentals necessary to succeed in your extended CIA studies.
+Students typically apply by December 1st of their sophomore year and attend this annual class at the end of the following May at CIA.
+In January or May following the Culinary Immersion, students complete their extended studies (two full semesters) at the CIA, working and learning daily in the finest training kitchens in the world.

 The time away from Cornell is a semester and a summer.
 The CIA requires 6 months of commercial kitchen experience to be accepted and this is essential to successful completion of the program.
 In addition, students must be in good standing at Cornell.